Duxon/duxon.github.io/index.md

 <img src="/assets/img/paradigms.png" alt="Paradigms" style="width: 480px;"/>

-Ptychography is a computational imaging technique that uses a series of diffraction patterns to reconstruct the image of a sample.
+Ptychography is a computational imaging method that uses a series of diffraction patterns to reconstruct the image of a sample.
 A localized illumination is scanned across a sample, and for each position, a diffraction pattern is recorded.
 These diffraction patterns are then used to reconstruct the complex-valued transmission function of the sample.

 <img src="/assets/img/minimal_setup.png" alt="Minimal Setup" style="width: 480px;"/>

 My Ph.D. work in this field has focused on making ptychography more robust and accessible.
-Here are some selected contributions in chronological order:
+Here are some selected contributions:

-*   **Open-source AD ptychography:** We developed an open-source ptychography framework based on automatic differentiation (AD).
+*   **Open-source AD ptychography:** We developed an open-source ptychography framework based on automatic differentiation (AD) and TensorFlow.
 This makes it easier for researchers to develop and test new reconstruction algorithms.
 This work was published in [OSA Continuum](https://doi.org/10.1364/OSAC.411174).

 *   **Fine-tuning for challenging noise conditions:** We developed a method to account for the mixed Poisson-Gaussian noise statistics that are often present in experimental data.
 This allows for better image reconstruction quality, especially in low signal-to-noise ratio conditions.
-This work was published in [Optics Letters](https://doi.org/10.1364/OL.502344) and also open-sourced.
+This work was published in [Optics Letters](https://doi.org/10.1364/OL.502344) and is also open-source.

 *   **Semiconductor application and metrology:** We demonstrated the use of ptychography for the metrology of semiconductor nanostructures.
 We developed a wavelength-multiplexed reconstruction algorithm that can handle the instabilities of the EUV sources used in this application.
 This work was published in [Light: Science & Applications](https://doi.org/10.1038/s41377-024-01558-3).